THE PCB LINEUP

 Drums, Percussion, Vocals, Type A, Chief Attitude Adjustment Officer

 Jimmy sprang from the head of Zeus fully kitted out with a hundred sticks, a score of skins, and a round baker's dozen of brass shields to do battle with the musical Hydra.
-Must have been the sixties and nothing to be trifled with.
+Must have been the seventies and nothing to be trifled with.
 Apart from his mastery of many rhythmic styles and genres, Jimmy is a part of history for his citizen's arrest of The Police and for playfully getting Tom Hanks to lose his temper.

 Uses The Force.